JasperFx/wolverine/docs/guide/migration.md

 Also for Wolverine.Http users, the `[Document]` attribute behavior in the Marten integration is now "required by default."

+### Azure Service Bus

+The Azure Service Bus will now "sanitize" any queue/subscription names to be all lower case.
+This may impact your usage of conventional routing.
+Please report any problems with this to GitHub.

 ### Messaging

 The behavior of `IMessageBus.InvokeAsync<T>(message)` changed in 3.0 such that the `T` response **is not also published as a